pramsey/pramsey.github.io/_posts/2017-02-11-on-transformation.md

 A manager who successfully delivers a superb $4M IT project gets a celebratory dinner at the pub; a manager who brings even a terrible $140M IT project to "completion" can write her ticket in IT consulting.

-The only downside of huge IT projects is that they [fail to provide value to end-users a majority of the time](big projects [tend to fail](https://www.infoq.com/articles/standish-chaos-2015)), and of course they soak the taxpayers (or shareholders in the case of private sector IT failures, which happen all the time) for far more money than they should.
+The only downside of huge IT projects is that they [fail to provide value to end-users a majority of the time](https://www.infoq.com/articles/standish-chaos-2015), and of course they soak the taxpayers (or shareholders in the case of private sector IT failures, which happen all the time) for far more money than they should.

 ## Can We Stop?
 Should We?